DeepRank/3D-Vac/README.md

 │   │   │
 │   │   ├── cluster_peptides.py
 │   │   │
 │   │   ├── db1_to_db2_path.py     <- Contains function to assign db2 folder per each case.
 The rest is obsolete and has been replaced by generate_db1_II.sh + generate_db1_subset.py
 │   │   │
 │   │   └── generate_db1_subset.py <- Generates a subset csv starting from a db1 csv
 │   │
 │   ├── 1_build_db2
-│   │   ├── build_db2_I.sh <- Main script to generate db2 for MHC-I
+│   │   ├── 1_build_db2_I.sh         <- Main script to generate db2 for MHC-I
 │   │   │
-│   │   ├── build_db2_II.sh <- Main script to generate db2 for MHC-II
+│   │   ├── 1_build_db2_II.sh        <- Main script to generate db2 for MHC-II
 │   │   │
 │   │   ├── build_db2.py           <- Code to generate a db2.
 Can be used either for MHC-I and -II, and has to be submitted with a bash script
 │   │   │
 │   │   ├── clean_outputs.py       <- cleaning script to be run after generating db2
 │   │   │
-│   │   ├── clean_outputs.sh <- Runs clean_output.py.
+│   │   ├── 2_clean_outputs.sh       <- Runs clean_output.py.
 NOTE: To be manually run after the modelling.
 │   │   │
 │   │   ├── allocate_nodes.py      <- Decides how many nodes to allocate and starts modelling jobs
 │   │   ├── allocate_nodes.sh      <- Runs allocate_nodes.py.
 It is run by build_db2_*.sh
 │   │   │
 │   │   ├── get_unmodelled_cases.py <- Gets how many of the total cases in the db provided have been modelled, and how many still need to be modelled.
 │   │   │